hydephp/develop/docs/creating-content/blog-posts.md

 Note that YAML here is pretty forgiving.
 In most cases you do not need to wrap strings in quotes, but it can help in certain edge cases, thus they are included here.

-In the examples below, when there are multiple keys, they signify various ways to use the parameter.
+In the examples below, when there are multiple examples, they signify various ways to use the same property.

 ### Title